neowit/redmine_last_updated_by_column/README.md

 # Redmine "Last Updated By" (Last Modified By) plugin

-Current version of Redmine has `Issue."Updated"` column which displays time of last Issue update.
+Current version of Redmine has `Issue."Updated"` column which displays time of last Issue update but does not display the name of who made that update.

-LastUpdatedBy plugin adds "Updated By" column which shows user name in `<First Name> <Last Name>` form and can be displayed on:
+LastUpdatedBy plugin fixes that and adds "Updated By" column which shows user name in `<First Name> <Last Name>` form and can be displayed on:

 - Issues list (as extra column)